e-CLOSE/Toolbox/Tools/ClickMeeting.md

 **Collect data** with live surveys and use it for the verification of your idea afterwards.

-**Get instant feedback**0 by running a Q&A session.
+**Get instant feedback** by running a Q&A session.
 Let people discuss your topic in real-time.

+**Share your webinars live** with live streaming on YT and FB

 ## Additional details